WHO WE ARE

 MailChimp, Square, and PayPal are the only services where your personal data is shared to and no personal information is shared with third parties unless via your consent.

 When placing an order your personal information is stored on our server, for the purpose of processing the order and contacting the customer related to that order, and is also passed onto the relevant payment gateway.
 Card details are only saved when you choose to save them.
+Your name and email address is sent to our account on MailChimp (with your consent) for abandoned cart messages or if you are signing up to our newsletter.

 Personal information is sent to Square (only when chosen by yourself as the payment gateway) to process the payment and create a customer profile to help process future orders.
 Only we have access to this, and no one else.
 No card details are saved on Square unless you are sent an invoice from us via Square and opt-in to saving your card details.